Photo by Hotel Felicidad and Villa Angela

 Angkong Restaurant serves seafood dishes and Chinese delicacies.
 It also offers local favorites like the Ilocano longganisa for breakfast.
 Hotel Lapira has well-equipped meeting facilities, making it a viable option for business travelers.
 Complimentary WiFi is accessible throughout the entire building for the convenience of guests and visitors.

 Photo by Hotel Felicidad

-The impressive Hotel Felicidad is the only heritage hotel in the city with its own convention center.
+The impressive Hotel Felicidad is the only heritage hotel in Vigan City with its own convention center.
 It’s within easy walking distance from attractions like Plaza Burgos, which is 160m away, and Calle Crisologo, which is just a block away.

-Families or groups have the option to stay at Hotel Felicidad’s casas, which are 2-bedroom suites with kitchenettes and living areas.
+Traveling families or groups in Vigan have the option to stay at Hotel Felicidad’s casas, which are 2-bedroom suites with kitchenettes and living areas.
 Group rooms offered conveniently come with two separate bathrooms.
-This heritage property comes with PWD-friendly facilities including an elevator plus it also has wheelchair access.
+This heritage property comes with PWD-friendly facilities, including an elevator, plus it also has wheelchair access.

 If you brought your own vehicle, Hotel Felicidad offers complimentary parking at a designated lot.
 A complimentary shuttle service is available to and from the parking area.
 Other facilities and services offered at the hotel include tea and coffee service at the Tea Room, a business center, and a sundry and a souvenir shop.